costanza1234/bachelor-project/README.md

   Uses React Router for navigation between pages (`src/pages/`).

 - **UI Components:**
-  Modular and reusable components in `src/components/` for a clean and maintainable codebase.
+  Modular and reusable components are in `src/components/`.

 - **Styling:**
-  CSS modules in `src/styles/` for scoped and organized styling.
+  CSS modules in `src/styles/` for scoped styling.

 - **Background Video:**
   The app features a looping background video (`public/bg.mp4`) with a color mask for visual effect.